GrieferAtWork/KOSmk4/readme.md

 bash $PROJPATH/kos/misc/make_utility.sh i386 busybox
 ```

 That's it.
-That last command will download, build & install busybox into every i386 KOS disk image that it can find under `$PROJPATH/bin/...`, also meaning that if you choose to clear out `$PROJPATH/bin` (or have just build KOS for a specific configuration for the first time), you will have to ensure that `magic.dee` was run at least once for your intended configuration, followed by re-executing the `make_utility.sh` command
+That last command will download, build & install busybox into every i386 KOS disk image that it can find under `$PROJPATH/bin/...`, also meaning that if you choose to clear out `$PROJPATH/bin` (or have just build KOS for a specific configuration for the first time), you will have to ensure that `magic.dee` was run at least once for your intended configuration, followed by re-executing the `make_utility.sh` command.

 The plan is to add more software to `make_utility.sh` in the future, so that you'll be able to install select third-party software with this easy-to-use method of building them.